ubisoft/ubisoft-laforge-Poisson-Filters/README.md

 You might want to choose which experiments to run in `all_examples.py`.

 # <a name="documentation"></a> Code Documentation
+You can access the documention online available on Git Pages [here](https://shahinrab.github.io/PoissonFilters_Doc/index.html),

+OR

 Download the contents of `docs/build` to be able to view and browse the `html` pages properly.

 Start with `docs/build/html/index.html`.
 You will find a quick start on how to run the demos, technical notes and code documentations.